Harry Beck: Other works

 In 1938 he produced a diagram of the entire rail system of the London region (as far as St Albans in the north, Ongar in the north east, Romford in the east, Bromley in the south east, Mitcham in the south, Hinchley Wood in the south west, Ashford in the west, and Tring in the north west).
 It included both the Underground and mainlines.
 It was not published at the time but was seen in Ken Garland's book, first published in 1994; it took until 1973 until any official attempt was made to replicate a rail diagram for the entire London region.

 Beck produced at least one map for British Railways.
 After nationalisation, the Eastern Region commissioned Beck to produce a map of the suburban lines out of Marylebone, King's Cross, Liverpool Street and Fenchurch Street, similar in scope to earlier maps produced by George Dow for the London & North Eastern Railway.

 Beck produced at least two versions of a diagram for the Paris Métro.
 The project, which Beck was never commissioned to do, may have been begun, according to Ken Garland, as early as before the start of World War II.
 A version dating from approximately 1946 is published in Garland's book.
-His second version is published for the first time in Mark Ovenden's book about the Paris Métro.
+His second version was published for the first time in Mark Ovenden's book about the Paris Métro.

 Recognition

-According to some accounts, Beck was never formally commissioned to develop his initial idea and worked on the map only in his spare time.
+According to some accounts, Beck was never formally commissioned to develop his initial idea, and worked on the map only in his spare time.
 He was thus never actually paid for the map.
 Other sources report that he was paid a fee of five or ten guineas.

 London Regional Transport created the Beck gallery at the London Transport Museum in the early 1990s, where his works are displayed.
 A commemorative plaque was installed at Finchley Central Underground station.
 Beck's home at 60 Court House Road, Finchley was marked with a plaque by the Finchley Society in 2003.

 In March 2006 viewers of BBC2's The Culture Show and visitors to London's Design Museum voted Harry Beck's Tube map as their second-favourite British design of the 20th century in the Great British Design Quest.
 The winner was Concorde.

 GB Railfreight named locomotive 66721 after Beck in January 2007.

 In January 2009 the Royal Mail included Beck's map when it issued a set of postage stamps celebrating British design classics.

 In March 2013 a blue plaque was unveiled on the house where Beck was born, in Wesley Road in Leyton, to mark the 80th anniversary of the Tube map.

+In 2021, a play, The Truth About Harry Beck, was staged at the Theatre Royal Bath's Ustinov Studio.
+The play portrays Beck’s journey to create the Tube map and the challenges he faced along the way, focusing on his commitment, and the role of his wife, Nora, in supporting his work.
+In 2024, the play was staged at the London Transport Museum’s Cubic Theatre.